A workflow defines a set of steps that a job follows through the system. When you

 Hot folder input devices can generate child jobs if they are configured to use a batching

-method.
-If the AFP Support feature is installed, Download input devices can create
+jobs are created.
+If the AFP Support feature is installed, Download input devices can create child